 When you are operating the power meter under battery power, you can turn the display backlight off or on or set it to timed mode.
-In timed mode, the display backlight turns off 10 minutes after the last key is pressed.
-The display can be turned on again by pressing any key.
+In timed mode, the display backlight turns off 10 minutes after the last key press the display can be turned on again by pressing any key.